 For many people, the pandemic has made remote work the new normal.
 This has altered people’s mental health significantly.

 It is imperative to understand how this pandemic has affected our mental health and how that translates to how we perform our jobs.
-Promoting mental health in the workplace, especially during these virtual and distancing times, is perhaps one of the most successful ways to combat the growing rates of burnout associated with remote work.

 Remote Work and Employees’ Mental Health

 First, there is a staggering number of people fearing job security.
 A survey of employees working at small, medium, and large organizations found that 37% of respondents feared layoffs.

 One of the most challenging aspects of working remotely is that we are always surrounded by our work.
 We no longer have a physical barrier between our work life and home life.

 Life is no less stressful for those who still physically go to work.

 Many employees, especially those in service industries, maintained their jobs in settings that require them to interact with numerous people on a daily basis.
 Their primary source of stress and anxiety stems from the possibility that they may unknowingly come into contact with someone who is sick, and then carry the virus home to their own family.

 The many stressors, coupled with the constant exhaustion, are also causing a significant wave of burnout among employees of all kinds.
 After nearly a year of dealing with uncertain and challenging circumstances, even those who were able to maintain their motivation and positive outlook are starting to succumb to the burnout.

 In October 2020, a study conducted by YouGov showed that 44% of employees under the age of 35 were suffering from a lack of motivation at work, while only half of their more experienced counterparts, aged 45-54, shared the same sentiment.

 Why is the pandemic affecting the motivation of younger employees at a disproportionate rate?